 This program targets students who hold a Bachelor's degree from a recognized institution of higher education in Greece and have a strong academic record.
-Grants are awarded in specific fields to pursue graduate study at Master's level in the United States and contribute to the first academic year.
+Grants are awarded in specific fields to pursue graduate study at Master's level (including the MA to Ph.D. track program) in the United States and contribute to the first academic year.
 Equal preference is given to applicants in the Humanities & Social Sciences and STEM & Business.

 STEP 1.
 REGISTRATION PERIOD:

 Tuesday, October 4, 2022 – Friday, January 20, 2023

 No registration will be accepted beyond January 20, 2022 at midnight EET (23:59)

 STEP 2.
 ONLINE APPLICATION SUBMISSION DEADLINE:

 Friday, February 17, 2023

 No applications will be accepted after February 17, 2023 at midnight EET (23:59)

 The Fulbright Foundation in Greece will award up to five grants for the academic year beginning August/September 2023 to outstanding Greek students to pursue a master’s degree at accredited U.S. colleges and universities in the areas of food science and nutrition, computer science and information technology, digital technology, education and education technology, supply chain management, shipping management, hospitality and tourism management, Mediterranean studies, agriculture, forestry, energy studies, oceanography/marine studies, social sciences, healthcare/public health, psychology, pharmacology, math and sciences, engineering, construction management, sustainability and environmental studies, aeronautics and aviation technology, arts and culture management/heritage conservation/archeology/museum studies, economics, international affairs/politics/diplomacy, journalism and mass communication, and public administration.